-I have developed these principles as part of my brokerage activities in order to minimise risks and maximise results.
+I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

-They have allowed me to attract high profile people from various geographies, gain their trust, and source top business opportunities.
+They have allowed me to attract decision-makers from various geographies, gain their trust, and originate mandates.

 The more experience I gain, the more I refine these decision-making principles, as trust is fundamental in deal-making.